oxnr/awesome-notes/Business/Principles.md

 A lot of startups do premature optimization on how to optimize churn, how to improve engangement and the funnel, how to market a startup etc. before nailing product market fit.

 Feedback is all bullshit until someone gives you cash!

+No what you don't know and say it - don't bullshit people.